gabysbrain/ml-vis/slides.md

 * More using ML to build models for vis tools
 * More generalized tools
+* Understand what "understandability" means

 <aside class="notes">
 Active learning
+Humans: intuition, computers: data processing

 Many tools are specific to a type of model

+Understandability is only asserted
 </aside>

 ## Thanks!